Skip to content

 +

-Both are research-backed couples therapies and both work.
-They just enter the room differently.
-Gottman is skills-first: conflict management tools, rituals of connection, love maps.
+Both are research-backed couples therapies and both work; they just enter the room differently.
+Gottman is skills-first: conflict management tools, rituals of connection, love maps, the Four Horsemen and their antidotes.
 EFT is emotion-first: finding the attachment need underneath the reactive pattern and helping both partners respond to each other's underlying vulnerability.
-Many couples benefit from elements of both, and many EFT therapists (including ours) integrate Gottman tools where useful.
+Many couples benefit from elements of both, and our team integrates Gottman tools into EFT work where useful.

 What is the pursue-withdraw cycle?